 Sadly, fate had other plans.
 We got robbed by the basketball gods in witnessing the greatest trinity in basketball, and the rest is history.
 Jordan is a six-time champion.
 On the other hand, Olajuwon a two-time champion, winning his second one with Drexler.

-For all it’s worth, any basketball enthusiast would trade a heartbeat just to see these three Hall of Famers play as teammates during their prime.
+For all it’s worth, any basketball enthusiast would trade a heartbeat just to see these three Hall of Famers play as teammates for the Rockets during their prime.
 It would definitely be a sight to behold how these three would turn the basketball world upside down.